 Pretty soon, Franzen’s perma-worry had focused on a new target: e-books.
-He has a long list of complaints about digital reading (debunked here).
-Suffice to say he’s doing what Douglas Adams called “confusing the plate for the food.”
+He has a long list of complaints about digital reading which I could easily debunk but suffice to say he’s doing what Douglas Adams called “confusing the plate for the food.”

 The thread through all this, made even more obvious by his Guardian piece, is that what Franzen really fears is change – perhaps an understandable sentiment from someone treated particularly well by the status quo.
 However, change can be both good and bad, something that might be hard to see from that top table.